bencvt/LibShapeDraw/README.md

 LibShapeDraw is a Minecraft client mod that is required by other mods.
 It doesn't do anything on its own.
-Rather, it provides a set of flexible and powerful drawing tools for those other mods to use.
+Rather, it provides a set of flexible and powerful drawing and animation tools for those other mods to use.

 See the [official LibShapeDraw thread on minecraftforum.net](http://www.minecraftforum.net/topic/???-) for some screenshots and videos of what sort visual effects are possible.